Braisrg5/Spark-Kafka-Trino-Jupyter-Docker/README.md

   docker compose up -d
 ```

-`docker-compose` creates a docker network that can be found by running `docker network list`.
+`docker compose` creates a docker network (and a Spark network) that can be found by running `docker network ls`.

 ## Spark